LeMinux/ConvenienceDownloader/README.md

     Separate the list by newlines of youtube URLs or .mp3 files (**You must provide the -ca flag if you want to use mp3 files**)
   - -w4

-    Used to specify where to download MP4(video) files.
-This can be used to change where to send videos.
+    Used to specify the parent directory on where to download MP4(video) files.
+Ex: Dir/ -> Dir/<subdirs> -> Dir/<subdirs>/<subdirs>/.../ This can be used to change where to send videos.
   - -w3

-    Used to specify where to send MP3(audio) files.
+    Used to specify the parent directory on where to send MP3(audio) files.
 This can be used to change where to send audios.
   - -ca

     Used to write cover art to MP3 files.